fluxury/fluxury/README.md

   1. dispatch( type, data ) or dispatch( action )

     Submit an action into the stores.
-You must specify the type and, optionally, some data.

     ```js
     import {dispatch} from 'fluxury';